 - range_lookup – [optional] TRUE = approximate match (default).
 FALSE = exact match.

-Most of the time you need to look for an exact match when you use the HLOOKUP function in Excel.
+Most of the time you need to look for an exact match when you use the HLOOKUP function in Google Sheet.
 In our below example we have 2 tables.
-One contains The list of products and their amount per unit.
+One contains the list of products and their amount per unit.
 Let’s say this is table A.

 There is another table which contains the category and unit information for the list of products.
 Let’s say it’s table B.